warrenbailey/ext-java-code-quality/README.md

 Provided extensions

-* `mavenCodeQuality` - the quality tools suitable for a maven build
+* `mavenCodeQuality` - the quality tools suitable for a maven build - includes jacoco and spotbugs